wise-eddy/Reactive-Bar-Chart-Demo/README.md

  - The 'leaderboard' Meteor example
  - D3js bar-chart example from http://bl.ocks.org/mbostock/3885304

 This fork was modified to eliminate the use of the SpaceBars language (& their templates) in favor of a more familiar d3.js way of presenting views.
+This approach has two benefits:
-This makes the codebase far more concise and eliminates the need of learning another templating language.
+- it makes the codebase far more concise and
+- it eliminates the need of learning another templating language.
  --------
 `meteor run` within the directory.